neurohub/neurohub_documentation/datalad_dataset_addition_procedure.md

 Previous entries in the ```.gitmodules``` file can be used as a guide.

-6. Populate your new project directory (all commands in this section need to be run in that directory)
+6. Populate your newproject directory (all commands in this section need to be run in that directory)

 a.
 Create a ```README.md``` file with the editor of your choice and then add it to the repository